arunoda/chrome-node/readme.md

 ##How this works

-You simply add node.js file to your chrome web app as shown below and you can build amazing stuff on chrome with node
+You simply add `node.js` file to your chrome web app as shown below.
+After that you can build amazing stuff on chrome with node

 ##Example